Bianchi-I cosmology with scale dependent $G$ and $\Lambda$ in asymptotically safe gravity

 It is known within the framework of classical general relativity that when the BI universe contains a positive cosmological term $\Lambda_0 > 0$, it asymptotically approaches an isotropically expanding de Sitter universe.
 We summarize the argument here for completeness.

 The cosmic no hair conjecture asserts that any expanding cosmological spacetimes with positive cosmological term asymptotically approach, at least locally, the de Sitter universe.
-This conjecture was proved in the simple context of the BI cosmologies~\cite{Wald:1983ky}.
+This conjecture was proved in the simple context of the BI cosmologies~\cite{Wald:1983ky} (for further studies on the cosmic no hair conjecture in Bianchi cosmologies, see \cite{Kitada:1991ih,Kitada:1992uh}).
 Here, we give a sketch of the proof of the cosmic no hair conjecture, following~\cite{Wald:1983ky} but restricting our attention to the BI cosmology with $\Lambda_0 > 0$.

 We assume that the universe is initially expanding: $H > 0$ at $t = t_0$.
 We also impose the dominant energy condition as well as the strong energy condition for our cosmic fluid,~(\ref{eq_EMT}) and~(\ref{eq_EOS}).
 From~(\ref{eq:3dotH}),~(\ref{sum:Hi2}), and~(\ref{eq_Ein_BI}), we obtain the Raychaudhuri equation,